schinckel/django-boardinghouse/docs/source/contrib.rst

 * User with required permission (invite.create_invitation) is able to generate an invitation.
 This results in an email being sent to the included email address (and, if a matching email in this system, an entry in the pending_acceptance_invitations view), with the provided message.

-.. note:: Permission-User relations should really be per-schema, as it is very likely that the same user will not have the same permission set within different schemata.
-This can be enabled by using :ref:`groups`, for instance.

 * Recipient is provided with a single-use redemption code, which is part of a link in the email, or embedded in the view detailed above.
 When they visit this URL, they get the option to accept or decline the invitation.

 * Declining the invitation marks it as declined, provides a timestamp, and prevents this invitation from being used again.
 It is still possible to re-invite a user who has declined (but should provide a warning to the logged in user that this user has already declined an invitation).